 Methodology or Procedures

 Field study design

-British Virgin Islands (Fig. 1).
+There were eight sites around Guana Island in the British Virgin Islands (Fig. 1).
 All sites were similar in covering 0.6-1.0 hectares of fringing reef adjacent to the island at a depth of 8-10 m.
 Sites varied in exposure to prevailing weather; sites on the windward north side of the island are more exposed than those on the southern leeward side.
 Each site was surveyed annually from 1992-2017, except that sponges were not counted in 1993 at Crab Cove or in 2014 at Pelican Ghut.
 All surveys were done between June and August.
 Each year, fish densities, coral cover, and sponge abundance relief were measured using 3-12 transects (mean = 4.3) per site.
-Transects were 30 m long, and placed at haphazardly selected locations within each site.
+Transects were 30 m long, and placed at selected locations within each site using a haphazard sampling approach.

 Census methods